Vote LV, Vote Forward

 BA Minorities and Multilingualism

-BA International Relations & International Organization
+BA International Relations and International Organization

-BA European Languages & Cultures
+BA History and European Languages and Cultures

 BA European Languages and Cultures